-(Article 10.3, Application) REB review is normally required for research involving naturalistic observation.
-However, research involving observation of participants in, for example, political rallies, demonstration or public meetings, should not require REB review, since it can be expected the participants are seeking public visibility.
+REB review is normally required for Research involving naturalistic observation.
+However, Research involving observation of Human Participants in, for example, political rallies, demonstration or public meetings, should not require REB review, since it can be expected the Participants are seeking public visibility.
+(Article 10.3, Application)